apache/flink/docs/dev/datastream_execution_mode.md

-Apache Flink's unified approach to stream and batch processing means that a DataStream application executed over bounded input will produce the same results regardless of the configured execution mode.
+Apache Flink's unified approach to stream and batch processing means that a DataStream application executed over bounded input will produce the same *final* results regardless of the configured execution mode.
+It is important to note what *final* means here: a job executing in `STREAMING` mode might produce incremental updates (think upserts in a database) while a `BATCH` job would only produce one final result at the end.
+The final result will be the same if interpreted correctly but the way to get there can be different.

 By enabling `BATCH` execution, we allow Flink to apply additional optimizations that we can only do when we know that our input is bounded.
 For example, different join/aggregation strategies can be used, in addition to a different shuffle implementation that allows more efficient task scheduling and failure recovery behavior.
 We will go into some of the details of the execution behavior below.

 * This will be replaced by the TOC
 {:toc}